 The mental and physical strain of performing was well-known before COVID-19.
 It hasn’t suddenly become easier now that our theatres are reopening.
 Add to that the complex and sometimes competing emotions of excitement, gratitude, sadness, frustration, and many more that we might be feeling, it’s no surprise that we might be looking for some tips and techniques for navigating this unusual time.

 The following information is designed to complement the resource: Back after interval: tips and techniques for practitioners and performing arts workers.

 Returning to performance

-It’s normal to feel a bit rusty and out of form after a long period of reduced practice and performance.
+It’s normal to feel a bit rusty and out of form after a long period of reduced practise and performance.
 Getting back into the routines of practicing and performing can be difficult, particularly if we’re constantly comparing how we’re feeling now to how we felt at our peak.

 Instead of being overly critical, harsh, or judgemental to yourself, aim to treat yourself with kindness and compassion.
 Remind yourself of just how difficult the impact of COVID-19 may have been for you, your peers, colleagues, friends, family and others.
 Remind yourself that nothing could have prepared you for the scale of the pandemic and its consequences.
 Speak to yourself the way you would to a good friend or family member who is struggling – gently and with kindness.

 For many of us, self-compassion might not come naturally and can feel a bit self-indulgent or uncomfortable.
-This means we actually have to consciously practice being kind and loving to ourselves.
+This means we actually have to consciously practise being kind and loving to ourselves.
 Self-compassion involves validating our emotions and accepting them without judgement.
 Rather than telling ourselves that we ‘shouldn’t’ feel a particular way, or that we’re overreacting or being too sensitive, self-compassion invites us to recognise and acknowledge our own emotional experiences, and to make space for them rather than trying to push them away.

 Working with performance nerves